openconfig/public/doc/controller-card_poweroff.md

-3. Both controller-cards are functional and the the secondary controller card is attempted to be shutdown
+3. Both controller-cards are functional and the the secondary controller card is attempted to be powered off.

     **Response:**